by Gareth L. Smith3 Nov 2025

 The story of the shoes you are wearing today

-Be visual, show the shoe to your partner on camera.
+Be visual, show the shoe to your partner.

 We will give you 2 minutes exactly.
 A word of advice? let it flow.